What about Coenzyme Q10 supplements for pregnant women and breastfeeding mothers, you ask. Well, yes, that seems to be a logical question.

 Teran, E., Hernandez, I., Nieto, B., Tavara, R., Ocampo, J. E., & Calle, A. (2009).
 Coenzyme Q10 supplementation during pregnancy reduces the risk of pre-eclampsia.
 International Journal of Gynaecology And Obstetrics, 105(1), 43–45. https://doi-org.db14.linccweb.org/10.1016/j.ijgo.2008.11.033

 The information presented in this review article is not intended as medical advice.
-It should not be construed as such.Please click here for additional information about the heart health benefits of Coenzyme Q10 supplementation.
+It should not be construed as such.Please click here for more information about the benefits of Coenzyme Q10 supplementation.